uber/prototool/docs/README.md

   jq '.file[] | select(.messageType != null) | .messageType[] | .name' | \
   sort | uniq
 ```

+##### `prototool grpc`

+Call a gRPC endpoint using a JSON input.
+What this does behind the scenes:

+- Compiles your Protobuf files with `protoc`, generating a `FileDescriptorSet`.
+- Uses the `FileDescriptorSet` to figure out the request and response type for the endpoint, and to
+  convert the JSON input to binary.
+- Calls the gRPC endpoint.
+- Uses the `FileDescriptorSet` to convert the resulting binary back to JSON, and prints it out for
+  you.

+*See [grpc.md](grpc.md) for full instructions.*

 ## Tips and Tricks